Is a Homeowner Liable If I Slip and Fall at Their House?

 Because homeowners should carry liability insurance, they usually do not pay any settlements or judgments out of pocket.
 Some people may feel reluctant to sue someone they know, but the homeowner is not personally paying damages, such as medical bills and lost wages.

-A New York Personal Injury Lawyer at Douglas and London will investigate your case and help you receive the compensation you deserve for your injuries.
+The New York City personal injury lawyers of Douglas and London will investigate your case and help you receive the compensation you deserve for your injuries.
 We will negotiate with the homeowner’s insurance company and also assist you if the insurer states they are not responsible.

 Common Causes of Slip and Falls

 Common causes of slip and fall accidents in which the homeowner may prove liable include:

 - Failure to remove ice and snow from walkways and driveways

 - No warnings posted in areas under construction

 - Broken tiles, stairs, or handrails indoors

 - Debris left in walkways or otherwise causing a trip hazard

 - Bad lighting, especially around stairs or entryways